 - a.
-First dress the power/data cable from the antenna.
+First dress the data and power cables from the antenna.
 Strip back the insulation of each wire approximately 1/4" (6 mm) and gently twist each wire to ensure a good electrical connection. - b.
-Connect the antenna power/data cable to the supplied terminal strip connector as shown in Figure 25.
+Find the terminal strip connector in the kitpack.
+Connect the antenna data cable to the terminal strip connector as shown in Figure 23.